AIA Event 01 30 22 – A Celebration of Brigid: Pagan Goddess & Saint – Video

 Irish Times, Irish Abroad, January 14, 2021. Íde B. O’Carroll, UMass-Amherst.
 CLICK HERE TO READ THE ARTICLE

-Íde recently published an Irish Times Abroad article - THE END OF IRISH EMIGRATION TO AMERICA AS WE HAVE KNOWN IT.
-CLICK HERE TO READ THE ARTICLE
+Íde recently published an Irish Times Abroad article - The end of Irish emigration to America as we have known it.
+Irish Times newspaper, July 24, 2018 CLICK HERE TO READ THE ARTICLE

 Adjunct Professor, Department of Sociology, University of Massachusetts-Amherst, 2018-2023